Removing Bad Habits

 Maintenance supervisors must get in the habit of reviewing job history daily to ensure they are promoting the right behaviors.
 Reinforce the good habits by initiating the award of a “job well done” to the technicians.
 That being said, if the history is insufficient, then the bad behavior must be corrected.
-History is also vital to the reliability-centered maintenance (RCM) process and plays a key role in proactive maintenance optimization.
+History is also vital to the reliability centered maintenance (RCM) process and plays a key role in PM optimization (PMO).
 Be sure your team is leveraging your computerized maintenance management system (CMMS) system to take advantage on RCM functions.

 Core BOM data management affects every level of your value chain, including maintenance, procurement, engineering, production and materials management.
 We all know that the most critical part of maintenance processing is the detailed planning of our work.
 This practice, coupled with solid maintenance strategies over time, will eliminate 95 percent of reactive maintenance.
 This opens the door to world-class maintenance, safer work conditions and higher production yields.
 However, if BOM structure is poor and data management best practices aren’t in place, it won’t matter how solid the maintenance strategies; your planners are doomed to be reactive.
 If planners do not have effective BOM resources from which to draw from, they themselves will be reactive in the sense that they will spend most of their time fielding phone calls and chasing down pricing rather than walking down jobs in the field.